DanielGibson/dhewm3-mods/README.md

 The actual mods lie in the [dhewm3-base-mods](https://github.com/DanielGibson/dhewm3-base-mods) repository, one branch per mod (the master branch is just the vanilla base game code from dhewm3) and are "linked" as git submodules.

+dhewm3's cmake (at least in the aforementioned branch) adds the CMakeLists.txt of this repository and the CMakeLists.txt adds all the linked mod subdirectories (which themselves have their own CMakeLists.txt).